 I love the convenience of having my smartphone also be my primary camera.
 Advances in digital technology mean I can take an endless number of amazing, high quality pictures using just my smartphone—something I never could have imagined back when I was still buying flash bulbs and rolls of film at the drugstore!

 These days, if you’re shopping for a new smartphone, it means you’re also shopping for a new camera.
-Here are a few key things to look for to make sure you’re getting all the features you’ll need to take memorable photos.
+Here are a few key smartphone camera features to look for to make sure you’re getting everything you need to take memorable photos.

 Megapixels are the unit of measurement for a camera’s graphic resolution.
 While lower megapixels may be fine for some basic shots, the image will appear “pixelated”—that is, blocky and fuzzy—if you print or enlarge it.
 You will find a huge difference among smartphone cameras.
 Some basic models, for instance, offer 5MP cameras, while premium models like the iPhone 11 or Samsung Galaxy Note10 come with 12MP cameras.